Copenhagen City Map Anders Husa & Kaitlin Orr

 Århusgade 48, Copenhagen, Denmark

-Our favorite pastry in the world is not found in Paris, but in Copenhagen.
-Juno's cardamom bun is a light and airy miracle – it’s fluffy and buttery and oozing with cardamom and sugar.
-But don’t leave without trying their almond croissant – it’s like biting into a warm cookie, still soft and somewhat raw on the inside, with croissant layers on the bottom, warm almond filling, and then an amazing texture of sliced almonds on top.
+The Swedish-born baker Emil Glaser formerly worked at Noma before opening Juno the Bakery.
+Copenhagen’s best bakery serves classic Scandinavian buns alongside laminated French viennoiserie.
+Juno's cardamom bun is a light and airy miracle – it’s fluffy, buttery, and oozing with cardamom and sugar.
+But don’t leave without trying the almond croissant – it’s like a warm cookie, still soft and somewhat raw on the inside, with croissant layers on the bottom, a warm almond filling, and an amazing texture of sliced and toasted almonds on top.
 The best part?
 Juno bakes their pastries all day long, so they never sell out, and they’re pretty much guaranteed to be warm and fresh from the oven.
+This is a can't-miss spot in Copenhagen.
 Craving more pastries?
 Check out our Copenhagen bakery guide.

 Sushi Anaba